Kids more likely to use marijuana when suspension is the consequence

 “I think we should try to find ways to keep students in school where possible e.g. by allowing them to remain if they submit to random urine screens and undergo some counseling to address any problems that may be generating cannabis use,” while continuing to send the message that drugs, alcohol and tobacco should be avoided during teen years, Hall told Reuters Health by email.

-In-school suspensions should be encouraged, said David R. Bewley-Taylor of Swansea University in the UK, adding that growing scientific evidence that marijuana use can harm adolescent cognitive development means any increase in its use should be avoided.
+In-school suspensions should be encouraged, said David R. Bewley-Taylor of Swansea University in the U.K.

 “That said, I would argue that appreciation of the complexities of teenage life within Australia and the USA is vital in understanding recreational drug use during this period in a young person’s life,” Bewley-Taylor told Reuters Health by email.

-Since some young people will, for various reasons, use cannabis, counseling them is preferable to disproportionate punishment, he said.
+Some young people will use cannabis, so counseling them on how to do so with the least harm is preferable to disproportionate punishment, he said.

 “The findings of our study suggest that schools should strongly enforce a no-use policy through clear communication to students of expectations and consequences of rule violations and vigorous monitoring of school grounds,” Evans-Whipp said.

-Note: (This story has been refiled to clarify school characteristics in twelfth paragraph)